 If you spot a new IPO and wish to nudge us about it, just drop us a comment below the text.
 Alternatively, you can write to us at admin at ipocentral.in.
 Here are some more resources for you:

-- All-time largest IPOs in India at a glance
+- All-time Largest IPOs in India at a Glance

-Alternatively, you can check out our dedicated sections on IPO News, SEBI approval status, IPO Review and Buybacks.
-If you are new to IPOs, you might want to go through our resources section which contains lot of information about the best practices to follow when it comes to primary markets.
+Alternatively, you can check out our dedicated sections on IPO News, SEBI approval status, IPO Review, and Buybacks.
+If you are new to IPOs, you might want to go through our resources section which contains a lot of information about the best practices to follow when it comes to primary markets.